tomludlow2/n3rgy_node/README.md

 -- Converts the data into the right format for storage using the InfluxDB API I have created -- The outputs are then stored in `pending_influx/`  directory.
 -- These files are stored in the `json` format ready to be inserted using the `/submit_energy` endpoint
+- The next step is the call `process_prepared_files.js` which will loop through all the files one by one and submit, it manually asks for the array key of the next file you want to import, (noted in current example as files are no zero-prefixed) this creates an abnormal entry pattern

 ## Misc File Information